-Wallaville Water Treatment Area Queensland
+Wallaville Water Treatment Area Queensland.
+Trihalomethanes, Chlorine

 The Burnett River can contain varying elevated levels of natural organics.
 The current configuration of the Wallaville WTP struggles to deal with the elevated levels and therefore at times the THM levels in the treated water can exceed the ADWG, health value of 250μg/L. Four (4) of eight (8) samples taken over various locations and at varying times within the Wallaville WSA exceeded the ADWG, health value.
 The average exceedance was around 289μg/L.